 Dropping Heavy Objects May Cause Epoxy to Chip

 Despite its durability under most circumstances, epoxy is vulnerable to chipping.
 Repeated stress from sudden contact with heavy objects is the most prevalent cause of chipping.
 As a result, epoxy isn’t the best choice for an environment where the floor will sustain frequent abuse from heavy objects.

 Although epoxy is perfectly safe when it’s dry, while it’s still wet it can emit fumes containing volatile organic compounds (VOCs).
 To avoid inhaling the potentially harmful fumes, appropriate protection such as a mask and gloves should be used during the installation process.

 Exposure to UV Rays Can Cause Epoxy to Yellow

 Lastly, using an epoxy coating isn’t appropriate in a location that’s frequently exposed to direct sunlight.
 UV rays cause epoxy to turn yellow over time, which alters the color of the flooring if it receives too much sunlight.

 In conclusion, epoxy has many beneficial qualities for use in residential and commercial contexts.
 Epoxy is affordable, hygienic, durable, and long-lasting.
 Epoxy is also highly customizable, so the design potential is endless.
 However, epoxy can be difficult and potentially hazardous to apply so proper steps need to be taken to ensure best results.
 Finally, despite its overall durability, epoxy is susceptible to yellowing from UV rays and chipping from forceful impacts.
-If you have questions or are considering a concrete coating for your home, give us a call at 940-898-9988.
+If you have questions or are considering a concrete coating for your home, contact us or give us a call at 940-898-9988.
 We’ll happily talk you through your options and help you make an informed decision.

 A member of our team will get in touch with you shortly.